aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-horizontal-gradient-to-xps/_index.md

 ### Q4: Is there a free trial available?

-A4: Yes, you can get a free trial from [here](https://releases.aspose.com/).
+A4: Yes, you can get a free trial from the [Aspose free trial download page](https://releases.aspose.com/).

 ### Q5: How do I get a temporary license for Aspose.Page for .NET?

-A5: You can obtain a temporary license from [this link](https://purchase.aspose.com/temporary-license/).
+A5: You can obtain a temporary license from the [temporary license request page](https://purchase.aspose.com/temporary-license/).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use this gradient technique with XPS documents that already contain images?**
 A: Absolutely.
 The gradient is applied to a path layer, so existing images remain untouched.